JapanYoshi/salty_data/readme.md

 Voice data must be saved as `.wav` files. `.wav.import` files will be generated automatically upon opening the project through Godot.

+If you want to learn through example, check [the /q/ folder of this repo](https://github.com/JapanYoshi/salty_data/tree/main/q), where all the official questions are stored.

 ## `_question.gdcfg`

 The question data file is a Godot configuration file (as suggested by the nonstandard file extension `.gdcfg`).